 Each year the safety equipment and the other systems receive a thorough evaluation by the technicians and engineers of the Alvin Group.
 Their work is reviewed and checked by a U.S. Navy certification team and any discrepancies are addressed before authorization to operate is granted.
 Prior to each dive, all systems and components are functionally operated by the crew and the pilot.
 Any safety-related failure or malfunction discovered during these checks must be corrected and the equipment rechecked before a dive can begin.

-Nearly sixty years of operation, encompassing more than 5,100 dives, attest to the effectiveness of the rigorous program which has assured, and will continue to assure, the safety of Alvin operations.
+Nearly sixty years of operation, encompassing more than 5,200 dives, attests to the effectiveness of the rigorous program which has assured, and will continue to assure, the safety of Alvin operations.